Resources

 TRU Writing Centre

 Writing Centre can assist you by providing feedback on your writing.
-Their goal is to help you become a better, more confident writer, and they are around to help not just for assignments but any writing you need to do.
+Their goal is to help you become a better, more confident writer, and they are around to help not just with assignments but any writing you need to do.

-They have resources, templates and currently, they are even doing online appointments!
+They have resources and templates.
+Currently, they are even doing online appointments!
 Within their website are also many grammatical exercises and examples to assist you.

 Location: OM 1411